 Your home is your safe place.
 Or, it feels like it, until the unexpected happens and you experience a break-in.
-More than 3 million burglaries happen every year in the US, making home security a huge priority for many members of the community.
+More than 3 million burglaries happen every year in the US, especially around the holidays, making home security a huge priority for many members of the community.
 Making your house secure is one of the best ways to protect your safe space and create a peaceful environment at home.
 We at Pikes Peak Security understand how crucial it is to have a safe home in Colorado.
 We know you want to keep your family safe.
 Here are 10 ways you can protect your house from break-ins.

 1. Keep Your Doors Secure

 Did you know over a third of burglars walk in through the front door?
 You can inspect all of your exterior doors to make sure the frames are strong, and the hinges are protected.
 If you’ve moved into a house someone else called ‘home’ before you, change the locks on your doors.
 This is a great opportunity to ensure your locks are all upgraded and you’ve got the best on the market.

 2. Make Sure Your Windows are Locked

 It’s important to keep your windows secure, too.
 Walk around the house every night and check all the locks, making sure everything is secure before you go to bed.
 You can reinforce the glass with window security film, and install window or glass break sensors.
 For added security, plant prickly bushes under your first-floor windows.

 It might feel like a hassle to bring the barbecue out every time you’d like to use it.
 Leaving it out, however, makes it an easy target for thieves.
 Grills aren’t the only things that need to be kept safe from prying eyes–keeping your bikes securely in the garage means protecting them from potential burglars looking for something easy to grab.